-We hold an event on the second Monday of each month (no meeting in August).
-Doors open at 7pm.
-From the autumn we will start at 7.15pm with a talk or film related to community grassroots action addressing the ecological and climate crisis.
-At 8.15pm will be time for informal discussion of projects, issues and events, using the ‘open space’ method which allows people to coalesce around areas of common interest for discussions.
+We hold an event, now on the second Monday of each month.
+From the autumn we are changing the format to start at 7.15pm with a talk or film related to community grassroots action addressing the ecological and climate crisis.
+From 8.15pm will be time for informal discussion of projects, issues and events, using the ‘open space’ method which allows people to coalesce around areas of common interest.

 2nd July 2018, Forrester and Flower Pub.

 Preceded by 7pm Love Combe Down monthly meeting (in the pub).

 ‘An urban permaculture homestead in Odd Down’ – talk by Guy Bardoe

 Guy describes adventures with applying permaculture to the typical suburban home and garden plot that he shares with his partner in Bath.
 He briefly explains the core principles of permaculture and describes their real life experiences of putting the principles into practice.
 The couple’s aim is to become more self-reliant in terms of fruit, vegetable and wine and with the help of an allotment they already regularly eat meals prepared only with home-produced ingredients.
 Their home and garden will also be open to visitors on Green Open Homes Day September 22nd 2018.

 14th May 2018 @ Museum of Bath Stone.

 ‘Conspiracy’ – the first in our Short Films to Inspire series